 Language arts primarily focuses on employing the skills and concepts from previous grades to publish writings such as personal narratives, opinions, poems, and informational reports using grade-appropriate language, spelling, and grammar.
 We continue to present information orally according to the Oral Presentation Guidelines properly.
 Finally, iPads apps during computer time are used to reinforce learned skills.

-In 3rd grade at OCA, use the Purposeful Design curriculum provided by ACSI to study states and properties of matter, motion, electricity, magnetics, and the solar system along with the role of the United States in its exploration.
+In 3rd grade at OCA, use Bob Jones University curriculum provided by ACSI to study states and properties of matter, motion, electricity, magnetics, and the solar system along with the role of the United States in its exploration.

 We continue with the Bob Jones curriculum to study and focus on the natural resources of and currencies of North America, along with its geography, the role of government at the national, state, and local levels, the different branches of our national government, and the U.S. Constitution.